adrianmcli/kendricktan.github.io/posts/my_simple_haskell_development_environment.md

 For the project building and management side of things, `Nix` and `Cabal` is my main go-to solution.

 ## Nix and Cabal
 Nix is a package manager for Linux and Unix systems.
-(Think `virtualenv` but on Steroids).
+(Think `virtualenv` but on steroids).

 Cabal is a package manager for Haskell, combine that with `Nix` and you'll have next level sandboxing and environment reproducability.